Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Token

 In the context of neural networks, tokenization is the process of encoding text into numerical values.
 Tokens may represent letters, groups of letters, or whole words.

+### Translation

+Translation refers to the process of automatically converting text or speech from one language (source language) to another language (target language), preserving the original meaning as closely as possible.

 ## V